Logo

 arrow

-The wallet accommodates a wide set of coins and tokens, including Bitcoin (BTC), Ethereum (ETH), and many other major assets across multiple chains.
-It also supports common token formats on networks like Ethereum, Binance Smart Chain, and Tron.
+Atomic Wallet supports a large set of coins and tokens, including Bitcoin (BTC), Ethereum (ETH), and many other assets across multiple chains.
+It also supports common token formats on networks such as Ethereum, Binance Smart Chain, and Tron.

 • Bitcoin